Marie Donnelly

 Fergus Sharkey

-Sustainability Energy Authority of Ireland (SEAI) Head of Business Supports and Transport His team is responsible for working with SME's, large industry and the transport sector to provide supports for energy efficiency improvement.
+Sustainability Energy Authority of Ireland (SEAI) Head of Business Supports and Transport Fergus Sharkey's team is responsible for working with SME's, large industry and the transport sector to provide supports for energy efficiency improvement.
 Support range from advice and training on energy management, monitoring and reporting, best practice, project development, to grants and other financial support.
 Fergus is a chartered engineer with experience in the power generation, renewables and energy efficiency sectors.
 Prior to joining SEAI, Fergus worked in a range of positions in ESB. |

 Anna Venturini